 Your first step is to find an audience that is composed of likely prospects for your services, or products.
 Hopefully, you’ve considered your target audience as you’ve developed your services, so you’ll want to make sure they would be interested in your speech, even if you never mention your practice name.

-Once you’ve found an audience that will be interested in your services, your next step is to develop a speech that will answer their most urgent questions, and motivate them to find out more.The reason behind this use of speaking to sell professional services is that attendees immediately recognize that… Click To Tweet
+Once you’ve found an audience that will be interested in your services, your next step is to develop a speech that will answer their most urgent questions, and motivate them to find out more.The reason behind this use of speaking to sell professional services is that attendees immediately recognize that the speaker is an expert, otherwise they wouldn't be coming to hear the speaker.
+Click To Tweet

 At this point, your goal is to have identified a target audience, and prepared a targeted presentation for that audience.